 The District has written several air quality plans (State Implementation Plans, or SIPs) over the years that serve as road maps for the new measures needed for the Valley to reach federal air quality standards.
 The District's air quality plans include emissions inventories showing the sources of air pollutants, evaluations of how well different control methods have worked, and a strategy for how air pollution will be further reduced.
 The air quality plans also use computer modeling to estimate future levels of pollution and to ensure that the Valley will meet air quality goals as expeditiously as practicable.
-In April 2015, the District Governing Board adopted the 2015 Plan for the 1997 PM2.5 Standard.
+In June 2016, the District Governing Board adopted the 2016 Plan for the 2008 8-Hour Ozone Standard.
 The plan was subsequently adopted by ARB and then submitted to EPA.

-The District continues to implement commitments in previously adopted air quality plans and prepares for upcoming attainment plans.
-Upcoming air quality plans will include plans for EPA's PM2.5 standards under Clean Air Act Subpart 4 due to EPA in 2016/2017, EPA's 2008 8-hour ozone standard due to EPA in July 2016, and EPA's recently promulgated 2015 8-hour ozone standard with a yet to be determined EPA due date.
+The District continues to implement commitments in previously adopted air quality plans and will prepare for upcoming attainment plans.
+Upcoming air quality plans will include plans for PM2.5 standards under the federal Clean Air Act and EPA's recently promulgated 2015 8-hour ozone standard with a yet to be determined EPA due date.